 If there’s anything you should know about Halsey, it’s that she’s no stranger to advocacy or activism.
 When she feels strongly about something, she lets you know about it.
-Recently she let us know she is freezing her eggs and the reason why.
+Recently she let us know about her battle with endometriosis, she’s freezing her eggs and the reasons why.

 It was not until she was seen and treated by Dr. Aliabadi that Halsey’s endometriosis was accurately identified and alleviated by successful surgery.

 Halsey is choosing to freeze her eggs because of endometriosis

 According to the Mayo Clinic, endometriosis can negatively affect a woman’s ability to get pregnant.
 According to the clinic’s research, approximately one-third to one-half of women with endometriosis have difficulty getting pregnant.
 So, even though she is only 23 years of age, after consulting with Dr. Aliabadi, Halsey decided to freeze her ovarian eggs to ensure that she will be able to become pregnant when she chooses to bear children.